isomerpages/moe-jieminpri/_information/For Parents/Circulars and Resources.md

 * All pupils MUST assemble in the hall at the respective reporting time.
 * Pupils are to engage themselves in Silent Reading once they report to the hall.
-* *In view of the recent safe distancing measures, dismissal and recess times for the respective levels have been staggered.
-* *Please refer to announcements in Parents Gateway for the latest details.
+* Please refer to announcements in Parents Gateway for the latest details.

 <h5><a id="#Gate_Opening_Hours">Gate Opening Hours</a></h5>